 Select your application from the drop-down list.
 Click "Add".
 The settings will be transferred to the next available space in the screen.
+Enter an IP address of the computer on which the application will be running.
 Click "Apply Changes" to save the setting for that application.
 To remove an application, select the number of the row that you want to remove then click "Clear".